 - Students are now able to change their name online.

-The "preferred name" field is the default field automatically used on class rosters and student ID cards, in online courses (Canvas, Blackboard, Moodle), and to borrow items from the college library.
+The "preferred name" field is the default field automatically used on class rosters and student ID cards, on Canvas, and to borrow items from the college library.

 Note: The Office of Admissions and Records does not currently require any documentation to add or update a preferred name.
 If students wish to change their primary (Legal) name, documentation is required.
 For more information about legally changing your name and gender in the State of California, check out this informative page from the California Courts.